Services -> Testing Accommodations

 Demanding accommodations for a test / exam that are not appropriate for your disability, such as; a calculator when the disability is of a language disorder

-- Students are to register for their accommodations at the Office of Special Services (OSS) at Least a week prior to the testing.
+- Students are to register for their accommodations at the Office of Special Services (OSS) at least one week prior to the scheduled test.

-- Students are to pick up a letter for their professors.
+- Students are to pick up the BLUE form for their professors from the testing center.

 - A proctor will be with the student throughout the entire testing period.

-- The assistive technology assistant will include the following accommodations when ever applicable:
+- The assistive technology assistant will include the following accommodations when applicable:

 - Enlarge a test